 This exhibition marks the first presentation of an architect’s work at the MSU Broad.
 Zaha Hadid, the architect who designed this museum, was a longtime friend and colleague of Lebbeus Woods.
 Each architect contributed tremendously towards a burgeoning experimental architecture discourse, and Hadid has spoken publicly of Woods’s impact and influence on her practice.
 Lebbeus Woods, Architect offers visitors further insight into the context and significance of this building by bringing it into dialogue with Woods’s provocative ethos and transformative designs, which find formal and conceptual echoes in the structure and spaces of these galleries.

 About Lebbeus Woods

 Lebbeus Woods, Architect is organized by the San Francisco Museum of Modern Art.
-The presentation of Lebbeus Woods, Architect at the Eli and Edythe Broad Art Museum at MSU is made possible by support from Bill and Linda Demmer and the Broad MSU's Elizabeth Halsted Endowment Fund, Nellie Holmes Loomis Endowment Fund, and general exhibitions fund.
+The presentation of Lebbeus Woods, Architect at the Eli and Edythe Broad Art Museum at Michigan State University is made possible by support from Bill and Linda Demmer; the Elizabeth Halsted endowment fund; the Nellie Holmes Loomis endowment fund; and the MSU Broad's general exhibitions fund.